suhrig/arriba/documentation/quickstart.md

 The download file contains a script `run_arriba.sh`, which demonstrates the usage of Arriba (see also section [Workflow](workflow.md#demo-script)).
 We recommend that you use this as a guide to integrate Arriba into your existing STAR-based RNA-Seq pipeline.
 When Arriba is integrated properly, fusion detection only adds a few minutes to the regular alignment workflow, since Arriba utilizes the alignments produced by STAR during a standard RNA-Seq workflow and does not require alignment solely for the sake of fusion detection.

-Run the demo script with 8 threads:
+Run the demo script with 8 threads.
+In case of single-end data, the second FastQ file is omitted.

 ```bash
 ./run_arriba.sh STAR_index_hs37d5viral_GENCODE19/ GENCODE19.gtf hs37d5viral.fa database/blacklist_hg19_hs37d5_GRCh37_v2.0.0.tsv.gz database/known_fusions_hg19_hs37d5_GRCh37_v2.0.0.tsv.gz database/protein_domains_hg19_hs37d5_GRCh37_v2.0.0.gff3 8 test/read1.fastq.gz test/read2.fastq.gz